Industrial fans for better ventilation in industrial areas.

 The capacity of a fan is determined by the power of its motor, the size and number of its blades and the settings it has.
 A desk fan has a far smaller air moving capacity than a high powered standalone industrial fan which is often used on movie sets to simulate the air movement of a hazardous storm.

 You should take into consideration the capacity of a fan, and in order to determine it properly, it’s mandatory to make measurements of the cubic meters of a room.
 This also takes us to our next aspect of choosing an industrial fan – what it does with the air – does it move it around the room, or does it vent it away from the room.

 Air movement – in-room fans or built-in wall mounted fans

 A good example of two very different fan types is the Standing High Powered Industrial fan which comes with a standalone floor stand.
 It requires anywhere from 220 to 240volts, has a 180W power capacity of its electrical motor and spins at 1000rpm – giving it the power to move more than 8800 cubic meters of air in 1 hour.

 On the other hand there’s the ELMARK AC Series which has an RPM rate of 2500 and air moving capacity of 98 cubic meters per second.
 The difference in these numbers is quite substantial, but the main difference is what they do with the air they move – the wall mounted AC Series ELMARK fan provides fresh air from a filtrated system, whereas the standalone industrial fan simply moves the same air within a room.

 Consider the warranty

-ElmarkHolding.eu provides full 3 year warranty to every fan, regardless of its class or capacity, in adition, the industrial grade fans, have access to extended warranty which provides you far more security.
+ElmarkHolding.eu provides full 3 year warranty to every industrial and home fan, regardless of its class or capacity, in adition, the industrial grade fans, have access to extended warranty which provides you far more security.